 Vitamin D is so important for the human body.

-For instance, vitamin D plays an important role on cell growth, neuromuscular function, immune function, and reduction of inflammation.
+It plays an important role in testosterone synthesis, skin health, cell growth, neuromuscular function, immune function, and reduction of inflammation.
 Most noteworthy, vitamin D has been linked to the prevention of:

-Are animal sources indeed rich in vitamin D?
+Are animal sources rich in vitamin D?

 Even meat-eaters and vegetarians can’t get adequate amounts of vitamin D from food.
 Only a few foods contain vitamin D.

 |Vitamin D (mcg)|